dotnet/docs-mobile/docs/ios/app-fundamentals/images-icons/alternate-app-icons.md

 ![A sample alert when an app changes its icon](alternate-app-icons-images/ScreenshotGreen.png)

-## Adding Alternate Icons to a .NET Project
+## Adding alternate icons to a .NET project

 To allow an app to switch to an alternate icon, a new `.appiconset` folder with a collection of icon images will need to be included in the project's asset catalog: